+Throughout – drop references in the first time they are used, and again later on if required.

 Inverse Kinematics

 Context

 My animation project will have 2D shapes linked together by joints to form an articulated chain or “arm” that can be moved for a desired keyframe.
 These individual links can be rotated around their joints, however, manipulating the whole “arm” whilst maintaining a realistic form would take tedious careful movements.
 This is where inverse kinematics comes in handy.
 The goal with inverse kinematics is the move the “hand” or end-effector and have the “arm” follow smoothly without breaking.